vdclab/vdclab-wiki/PRSS.md

 - You can choose the matrix of alignment and gap scoring.
 - Not suitable for publication.
 - Result in text format.
+- Useful to evaluate if your alignement is better than a chance event.

 ## Ease of use
 - Input your sequeneces (DNA or protein).